A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 2. **LimaCharlie EDR** - Endpoint Detection and Response platform providing continuous endpoint monitoring, threat detection, and response.

+3. **Sysmon** -  Windows system service and device driver that monitors and logs critical system activity to the Windows Event Log

-3. **Splunk SIEM** - Security Information and Event Management system for log analysis, alerting, and security incident management.
+4. **Splunk SIEM** - Security Information and Event Management system for log analysis, alerting, and security incident management.

-4. **Cyber Kill Chain** - A model that breaks down each phase of an attack, assisting in identifying and mitigating threats at various stages.
+5. **Cyber Kill Chain** - A model that breaks down each phase of an attack, assisting in identifying and mitigating threats at various stages.

-5. **Meterpreter** - A Metasploit payload used to simulate attacks, such as reverse shells, persistence tactics, and lateral movement.
+6. **Meterpreter** - A Metasploit payload used to simulate attacks, such as reverse shells, persistence tactics, and lateral movement.

-6. **NIST Incident Response Plan** - Structured framework for managing each phase of incident response, from preparation to recovery.
+7. **NIST Incident Response Plan** - Structured framework for managing each phase of incident response, from preparation to recovery.

 Each tool is integral to achieving a practical and robust cybersecurity defense and incident response setup.